 - California Menu of Change Report - A 2015 California Program report with highlights and survey.

-- Improving Community Health and Building Community Wealth in the Bay Area - California cross-sector collaborative, Anchors for Resilient Communities, targets the social determinants of health and well-being with a focus on expanding jobs.
+- Improving Community Health and Building Community Wealth in the Bay Area - California cross-sector collaborative, Anchors in Resilient Communities, targets the social determinants of health and well-being with a focus on expanding jobs.

 - Building Resilient Communities Summary Report - This study completed by the Democracy Collaborative informs the efforts of ARC to address long-standing problems of economic inequality and public health, as well as rising threats of climate change on community health and well-being.